Jammu and Kashmir People's Conference

 The Jammu and Kashmir People's Conference is a political party in Jammu and Kashmir, India, founded by Abdul Ghani Lone and Molvi Iftikhar Hussain Ansari in 1978.
 It is currently led by Sajjad Lone.
 It won two seats in the 2014 Jammu and Kashmir Legislative Assembly election and one seat in the Jammu and Kashmir Legislative Assembly in the 2024 elections.
-The party has origins in separatism and has since shifted into being an associate of the Bharatiya Janata Party.

 History

 Abdul Ghani Lone founded the People's Conference in 1977 and it was the only separatist organization registered with the Election Commission of India till 1996.

 In 1993, Lone joined the secessionist Hurriyat Conference.
 His ideology about Kashmir was to make it an 'Independent Kashmir' after being anti-India as well as anti-Pakistan.

 Lone is the son of Abdul Gani Lone, the former Congress leader who turned into a frontline separatist leader.
 The older Lone was allegedly killed in Srinagar by ISI-backed militants on 21 May 2002.

 Once a seasoned mainstream politician, who was first elected to the J&K Assembly as a Congress MLA in 1967, Abdul Gani Lone was arrested for alleged anti-India activities in 1990.
 He was also a founder-member of the separatist conglomerate the All Party Hurriyat Conference (APHC).
 He also opposed foreign militants in the valley.

 After his father was gunned down, Sajjad Gani Lone remained with the Hurriyat for a while but in 2004, he revived the People's Conference party that the older Lone had launched in 1978.
-He also parted ways with his elder brother Bilal Ghani Lone, who continues to be part of the Hurriyat Conference and in response Bilal disassociated himself from party and he launched his own party called Jammu and Kashmir Peoples Independent Movement as a splinter separatist faction of People's Conference.
+He also parted ways with his elder brother Bilal Lone, who continues to be part of the Hurriyat Conference and in response Bilal disassociated himself from party and he launched his own party called Jammu and Kashmir Peoples Independent Movement as a splinter separatist faction of People's Conference.